 Fortunately, the agricultural community is well aware of the need for a more systematic approach to knowledge management and there are a number of initiatives working to address the need (eg. GEO, EO4Agri, GEOGLAM, GODAN, Plan4all).

 Foteini Zampati, GODAN's resident expert on data rights and ethics, will be attending a side event of the GEO Week Ministerial Summit in Canberra, Australia, on 4 November 2019, where she will be discussing an Ethical Framework for Open Data in Agriculture and Capacity Development.
+Taking into account recent research work recently facilitated by the Data Rights and Responsible Data Working Group.

 The side event on Knowledge Management for Agriculture intends to explore how knowledge management is being addressed by a number of key actors, and look at ways the community can work together to leverage efforts towards the development of a common approach.
 It is intended that the session will develop consensus-based actions to move towards a common knowledge management solution.